aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 2. We risk overloading customers with warnings, training them to ignore our output if there's too much of it.
   A warning must be read in order to be effective, after all.
+3. Depending on the exact solution chosen
+  (see discussion below),
+  we might not be able to distinguish from the user's code using a deprecated API, and from our own libraries using deprecated APIs.
+  Which means a user might get warnings that they will be unable to get rid of (because they're coming from code that they don't control).

 ### What changes are required to enable this change?